Lenten Resources

 Fasting Guidelines

-All are asked to fast (one main meal only) on February 22 (for Ash Wednesday) and Good Friday to April 7.
+All are asked to fast (one main meal only) on Ash Wednesday, and Good Friday.
 Fasting at other times is recommended but left to each person to decide.
-We are expected to abstain from meat on the Fridays of Lent, yet we are encouraged to also fast by taking only one meal on that day, and by ancient tradition fasting and abstinence is also
+We are expected to abstain from meat on the Fridays of Lent, yet we are encouraged to also fast by taking only one meal on that day, and by ancient tradition fasting and abstinence is also recommended on the Wednesdays of Lent for those who wish to do more.

 When fasting, a person is permitted to eat one full meal, as well as two smaller meals that together are not equal to a full meal.